WeikuiWang/ApplicationGallery/README.md

 # ApplicationGallery
-This page shows the apps that devs daily used on Windows and Linux,share your links that others can download  directly.
+This page shows the apps that Devs daily used on Windows and Linux,share your links that others can download  directly.
 ## Windows
 ### 32bit
 App Name | Download Address